 5. Upload your contact list

 This is the list that your union automated call campaign will go out to.
-Select the contacts from your CRM or .csv phonebook and upload them to the campaign.
+Select the contacts from your CRM or .csv contact list and upload them to the campaign.

 6. Choose your caller ID and speed